-Reception power Evaluation of the quality
+Reception power Quality evaluation

 -50 dBm Very good

 -60 dBm Good

 -65 dBm Satisfactory

 -70 dBm Adequate

 -73 dBm Weak, not suitable

 -76 dBm Poor, not suitable

 Connection quality

 In principle, the measurement of the field strength should always be supplemented by a check of the connection quality.
 Interference, e.g., through reflection or external systems that influence the voice quality, can also occur with good reception power.